bolt12/shannon-fano/README.md

 ## Installing / Getting started

 I'm currently working to get this library on Hackage.
-So meanwhile you can start using it buy building it.
+So meanwhile you can start using it by building it.

 ```shell
 $ git clone https://github.com/bolt12/shannon-fano.git